 - Honey – For a vegan option, use maple syrup.

 - Sunflower seed butter – a nut-free butter.
-You can also sub creamy peanut butter, almond butter, or any nut butter of choice.
+Though not nut-free, you can also sub creamy peanut butter, almond butter, or any nut butter of choice.

 - Pumpkin puree – be sure to use pumpkin puree and not pumpkin pie filling.